|T1074.001||Local Data Staging|

 During the SolarWinds Compromise, APT29 staged data and files in password-protected archives on a victim's OWA server.

 Threat Group-3390 has moved staged encrypted archives to Internet-facing servers that had previously been compromised with China Chopper prior to exfiltration.

 This type of attack technique cannot be easily mitigated with preventive controls since it is based on the abuse of system features.

-Monitor processes and command-line arguments for actions that could be taken to collect and combine files.
+Monitor executed commands and arguments arguments for actions that could be taken to collect and combine files.
 Remote access tools with built-in features may interact directly with the Windows API to gather and copy to a location.
 Data may also be acquired and staged through Windows system management tools such as Windows Management Instrumentation and PowerShell.

 Monitor processes that appear to be reading files from disparate locations and writing them to the same directory or file may be an indication of data being staged, especially if they are suspected of performing encryption or compression on the files, such as 7zip, RAR, ZIP, or zlib.

 Monitor publicly writeable directories, central locations, and commonly used staging directories (recycle bin, temp folders, etc.) to regularly check for compressed or encrypted data that may be indicative of staging.